Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 **Note:** At this stage, it is highly recommended to check the newly merged client (Client StARS #1) and make sure all of the correct data has been added here.

+Got more clients to merge?
+Go back to the top of the page and click "Clear", then repeat the steps above!

-## That's all!
+## Common Issues
-You're done!
 As always, let "the RIPS Guy" know if anything goes wrong or if you have any questions.

-## Common Issues
 If you're running into any issues while using this RIPS Duplicate Merger, check the list below for solutions to common issues!
 If you do not find the issue / solution you are looking for, contact the developer (`rips@stars-egypt.org`) for assistance.
 - RIPS stops doing anything (infinite spinning)
     - Sometimes RIPS will stop loading, and you will be stuck watching one page infinitely load.
 If this happens to you, try stopping the page from loading, then click refresh.